minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Lastly, since partisan affiliation and ideology is rather polarised in the United States @polarisation, and that usually, Republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis states that contributions on voting behaviour will be more effective for Republican representatives than for Democratic representatives.
+Lastly, since partisan affiliation and ideology is rather polarised in the United States @polarisation, and that usually, Republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis states that contributions on voting behavior will be more effective for Republican representatives than for Democratic representatives.

 // Lastly, since @stratmann-1995 stipulated that contributions which are given
 // shortly before the vote have higher impacts on congressional voting behavior
-// than contributions from the past election cylce.
+// than contributions from the past election cycle.
 Taking this into consideration,
 // the fourth hypothesis is that votes in a time frame of six months prior to the
-// vote will have more significant effects on voting behaviour than contributions
+// vote will have more significant effects on voting behavior than contributions
 // from the congressional session before, since the amount of contributions change
 // compared to the timing of votes @stratmann-1998.